uswds/uswds-proposals/decisions/0008-use-json-design-tokens.md

 Using JSON-formatted tokens allows those tokens to be converted into multiple output formats.
 Because USWDS styles are authored in CSS, the output format of first-resort will be CSS variables.
 However Sass users can also generate SCSS variables as well to suit their needs.
 JSON-formatted tokens can also connect to design tools such as Figma, allowing designers and engineers to share the same primitive values across tools.

-The existence of [draft spec](https://www.designtokens.org/tr/drafts/format/) for JSON-formatted tokens also supports this approach.
+The existence of a [draft spec](https://www.designtokens.org/tr/drafts/format/) for JSON-formatted tokens also supports this approach.
 Standards help ensure the consistency and interoperability of this approach which in turn will support its viability in the long term.

 ### Risks